Published: Oct 25, 2011

 Like “performance capture,” in which a director films actors on special cameras and then renders their images digitally so they can be manipulated on a computer and translated into 3D.
 Which is what Spielberg has done.

 In 1983, regular animation seemed too blocky for Hergé’s vivid imagery.
 Live action seemed…wrong.
 And “performance capture” was just an animator’s dream.
 The project had to wait.

-These tepid assessments from England may not matter in America — although more than 200 million “Tintin” books have been sold, they’ve mostly been sold in Europe.
+There was also the problem of market penetration.
+200 million “Tintin” books have been sold, but mostly in Europe.
 There everybody knows Tintin.
 In America, only very lucky children have been exposed to his charms.